 Robert Half's hiring research found that 32% of hiring managers view a candidate who does not ask questions as a significant negative signal.
 CareerBuilder's data is even more pointed: candidates who ask thoughtful questions are rated 38% more favorably than those who say "no, I think you covered everything."

 Weak questions reveal a lack of preparation.
 "What does a typical day look like?" is a Google search away.
 "What are the company's values?" is on the website.
-These questions signal that you could not be bothered to do basic research.

 Strong questions demonstrate engagement and strategic thinking: